JCPedroza/algorithms-and-data-structures-ts/README.md

 [![linting][4]][5]
 [![dependabot status][12]][13]

+This repository contains

-Algorithms and data structures implemented in TypeScript.
+- Implementations of algorithms and data structures
+- Solutions to problems and prompts (like the ones at Project Euler)
+- Solutions to some classic interview questions

 ## Installation